Dynamic Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance from Noisy Input-State Data: Problem definition

-\begin{assumption} The set $\Sigma$ is a nonempty set and we have $\text{rank}(\text{col}(X_-,U_-))=n+m.$~$ {\Box}$ \end{assumption} According to \cite{c1}, the rank condition above is achieved if the input $(w_k, u_k)$ is persistently exciting of order $n+1$ and the pair $(A, )$ is controllable. \begin{lemma} Suppose that Assumption~\ref{Assumption2} holds.
-Then, the set $\Sigma$ is the set of all matrices ($A$,$B$) that satisfy the following inequality
+The following statement ensures that all assumptions regarding the matrix S-lemma are met. \begin{assumption} The set $\Sigma$ is a nonempty set and we have that $\text{rank}(\text{col}(X_-,U_-))=n+m.$~$ {\Box}$ \end{assumption} According to \cite{c1}, this rank condition is achieved when the system is controllable and persistently exciting inputs are used during the data recording process.
+More precisely, this is true if pair $(A, B)$ is controllable and input $u$ is persistently exciting of order $n+1$.
+Note that Assumptions~\ref{Assumption2} implies that the set $\Sigma$ is bounded.